Rosa Parks: Montgomery bus boycott

 He then asked them to stand if they supported a continued boycott.
 The crowd overwhelmingly did so.
 Parks, hailed by King as a "heroine", asked if she should address the crowd, who repeatedly called for her to speak.
 However, she was told by "someone" that she had "said enough" and did not speak that evening.
-The decision not to have Parks speak has been interpreted by some as reflecting gender inequalities in the civil rights movement.
-According to Theoharis, although Parks was celebrated as a heroine by the crowd at that moment, she was excluded from the movement's later strategic discussions.
+Theoharis interprets this as being indicative of the male-dominated culture of the civil rights movement.

 At a December 6 press conference, King declared that the boycott would continue until all demands had been satisfied.
 At a meeting on December 8, city and bus company officials dismissed the MIA's demands.
 The MIA began developing a parallel transportation network for Black Montgomerians to support the boycott.
 Parks served temporarily as a dispatcher, coordinating transportation within the MIA's ride-sharing system.
-She was ostracized by her coworkers at Montgomery Fair, where she worked as a seamstress, and in January 1956, she was fired.
+She was ostracized by her coworkers at Montgomery Fair, where she worked as a seamstress.
+In January 1956, she was fired.

 A week later, Raymond was also fired from his job at Maxwell Air Force Base.
 That same month, Montgomery Police Commissioner Clyde Sellers initiated a "Get Tough" policy, harassing Black pedestrians and boycott participants.
 Boycott organizers, including Parks, received regular death threats.
 In February, a state grand jury declared the boycott illegal, indicting several of the boycott's leaders, including Parks, many of whom were arrested.
 (Note: A contemporary news story from the New York Daily News puts the number indicted at 113 and the number arrested at 73.
 According to Hanson, 89 were indicted and 75 were arrested.
 According to Mace, the city was prepared to arrest 115, but 89 were ultimately indicted, and 75 were arrested.)
 Amid protests at the courthouse, the arrestees were released on bond.
 Ultimately, only King was tried after the indictment.
 The boycott continued.

-Responding to a plan by city officials to stall Parks's case in state circuit courts, Gray filed suit in federal court.
+Responding to a plan by city officials to stall Parks's case in state circuit courts, Gray filed suit in federal district court.
 Parks was initially included as a plaintiff in this case but was eventually removed to avoid federal dismissal on the grounds that her case was already being heard in Alabama's state court.
-In the end, the federal case (excluding Parks) was brought before the Supreme Court as Browder v.
+In the end, the federal case (excluding Parks) was brought before the U.S. Supreme Court as Browder v.
 Gayle, which ruled the statute mandating segregation of Montgomery buses unconstitutional.
 Later, before a district court, the Supreme Court's ruling was upheld.
 After rejecting appeals by the city of Montgomery and state of Alabama, the Supreme Court ordered the integration of Montgomery's buses on December 20, 1956.
 King called off the boycott that day, 381 days after it took effect.